-This does not deter determined people to commit suicide in this dense forest.
-Annually about 70 corpses are found by volunteers who clean the woods but many are forever lost in the very thick woods.
-Japanese authorities discounted publishing exact suicide numbers in order to not make the place even more popular.
+This does not deter determined people from committing suicide in this dense forest.
+Annually about 70 corpses are found by volunteers who clean the woods, but many are forever lost in the very thick woods.
+Japanese authorities discontinued publishing exact suicide numbers in order to avoid making the place even more popular.

 Contemporary news outlets noted the recent spike in suicides in the forest, blamed more on Japan’s economic downturn than on the romantic ending of Seicho Matsumoto’s novel Kuroi Jukai, which revitalized the so-called suicide forest’s popularity among those determined to take their final walk.
 (The novel culminates in Aokigahara as the characters are driven to joint-suicide.)

 What those hoping to take their lives may not consider is the impact the suicides have on the locals and forest workers.
 In the words of one local man, "It bugs the hell out of me that the area's famous for being a suicide spot."
 And a local police officer said, "I've seen plenty of bodies that have been really badly decomposed, or been picked at by wild animals...
 There's nothing beautiful about dying in there."

 The forest workers have it even worse than the police.
 The workers must carry the bodies down from the forest to the local station, where the bodies are put in a special room used specifically to house suicide corpses.
 The forest workers then play jan-ken-pon—rock, paper, scissors—to see who has to sleep in the room with the corpse.
 It is believed that if the corpse is left alone, it is very bad luck for the yurei (ghost) of the suicide victims.
 Their spirits are said to scream through the night, and that their bodies will move on their own.